excaliburne/clarifai-scrapers/README.md

 ❗ Incoming a proper README!
+This is still being developped and structure is chanding regularly.

 ### Supports...
 - Instagram